 - If you have quick release levers on your wheels and saddle, then consider replacing these with allen key skewers (or better still, lockable security skewers).
 Also you should use a cable to secure the wheels and use the D-lock as a padlock through the frame and cable.

-- When the bike is parked, remove lights, pump, saddle and water bottles and take them with you.
+- When the bike is parked, remove lights, pump, saddle, water bottles & electronic devices and take them with you.

 - While cycling, a small carabina will ensure that your panniers stay attached to your bike (you can get these from a climbing/outdoor pursuits shop)